HelpBot Assistant

 {

-// Retrieve all order records from the data source.
+// Retrieve all expense records from the data source.

 int totalRecords = dataSource.Count;

-// Return the response containing the total count and the data records.
+// Return response with total count and paginated data.

 {